-Get immediate alerts to issues threaten your server environments
+Get immediate alerts to issues that threaten your server environments

 When you’re responsible for critical information technology equipment, you need instant notification of environmental problems that can impact your server rooms and data centers.
 Sensaphone devices have built-in features to simultaneously monitor both the network environment (temperature, power, humidity, etc.) and TCP/IP devices.

-As soon as there is a varience in the environmental, a server, router, gateway, or other device, sensors notice it and the system sends alarm messages to designated personnel.
-Sensaphone's comprehensive infrastructure-wide monitoring lets IT managers and data managers react to network interruptions before it’s too late.
+As soon as there is a change in environmental conditions, a server, router, gateway, or other devices, the sensors notice it and the system sends alarm messages to designated personnel.
+Sensaphone's comprehensive infrastructure-wide monitoring lets IT and data managers react to network interruptions before it’s too late.
 A glitch does not need to turn into a disaster that costs millions-of-dollars-a-minute in sales and unrecoverable employee productivity.

 Remote environmental monitoring protects server rooms and network distribution facilities from:

 - Humidity changes